-This will be the fifth year for the program, which has given out 1,197 pairs of free shoes to children the past four years.
+This will be the sixth year for the program, which has given out 1,534 pairs of free shoes to children the past five years.

 “Our two school superintendents and the family resource personnel at the various schools have been wonderful to coordinate this project,” said Jim Riley, project chairman for the Rotary Club.
 “We wound up giving out pairs of shoes to the neediest young people and provided additional shoes throughout the year to those that the schools thought was in an emergency situation where they needed help.”

-In addition to the Happy Feet program, the Rotary also started supporting a second, similar project three years ago - Project Warm.
+In addition to the Happy Feet program, the Rotary also started supporting a second, similar project four years ago – Project Warm.

 Project Warm provided good winter coats to many of those same children.
-In the three years Operation Warm has been going, some 696 coats have been given out to deserving students.
+In the four years Operation Warm has been going, some 901 coats have been given out to deserving students.

-Most of the money for the two programs comes through community donations.
-This year the Rotary is hoping to raise sone $17,500 to fund the programs.
+Most of the money for the programs comes through community donations.

 One of the most impressive aspects of that program is that the children receiving the coats and shoes are not recognizable by them.